JackDesBwa/threejs-StereoscopicEffects/README.md

 StereoscopicEffects for three.js
 ================================

-This module provides effects to display a 3D scene created with threeJS in **stereoscopy** (multiple methods)
+This module provides effects to display a 3D scene created with threeJS in **stereoscopy** (true depth perception) via multiple methods.

 ![Logo](logo/module_logo.png)